 How do you use tampons?

-“A tampon is gently inserted into the vagina to absorb menstrual flow.
-It can be inserted manually or with the help of an applicator,” says Dr. Dweck.
-Once it’s in, the tampon should have a snug fit and be comfortable, she adds.
+“A tampon is gently inserted into the vagina to absorb menstrual flow,” says Dr. Dweck.
+It can be inserted manually or with the help of an applicator and should have a snug fit and be comfortable, she adds.

 Do tampons expire?